w3f/polkadot-wiki/docs/general/staking-dashboard.md

 :::info Pool funds are in system accounts

-Remember that funds bonded in a pool are transferred to the pool's system account, which is not accessible to anybody.
+Remember that funds bonded in a pool are transferred to the pool's system account, which can only be accessed by the protocol, and not by any individual user.
 Some wallets might not display the balance bonded in pools, but the dashboard will always show it.

 :::